donkirkby/donimoes/CONTRIBUTING.md

 ## Contributing ##
-If you like Moonside and want to make it better, help out.
-It could be as simple as sending Don a nice note on [Google+][g+], you could report a bug, or pitch in with some development work.
+If you like Donimoes and want to make it better, help out.
+It could be as simple as sending [@donkirkby][] a nice note on Twitter, you could report a bug, or pitch in with some development work.

 ### Bug Reports and Enhancement Requests ###